-2020 Projects
+2021 Projects

-The final outcome of the Commission's strategic planning effort are projects intended to move San Mateo County towards the Aspirations.
-So, the projects described below are organized according to the Aspirations.
+The final outcome of the Commission's strategic planning efforts are projects intended to move San Mateo County towards fulfilling the JJDPC's Aspirations.
+So, the projects described below are organized where possible according to the Aspirations.

-The planning committee brainstormed a list of projects which the Commission discussed and voted on in its April 2020 monthly meeting, held by videoconference.
-During that meeting two new projects were also added to the list.
-The following projects were approved at the April meeting and work has begun.
+In January 2021, the planning committee updated the JJDPC's list of projects for 2021, and the Commission discussed and voted on the new list of projects in its January 2021 monthly meeting, held by videoconference.
+The following projects were approved and work has begun.

-Bringing our Communities' Voices to Elected Officials
+Making Communities' Voices Heard by Elected Officials